Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/_index.md

  - /altinn-api/
 ---

-{{%notice warning%}}
-This is work-in-progress.
-This is a proposed API which most likely is going to change.

-{{% /notice%}}

 ## Introduction

-There are primarily two types of consumers of the Altinn APIs.
+There are primarily two user groups the Altinn APIs.
 The first group consists of applications and systems used by the owners of the applications hosted on the Altinn platform.
-The group is called *Application Owners*.
+This group is called *Application Owners*.
-The second group consists of organisations and people using the applications through a client system, the group is called *Application Users*.
+The second group consists of organisations and people using the applications through a client system This group is called *Application Users*.
 The two groups have many similar needs, but there are also differences in what type of tasks they need to be able to perform.
-Traditionally the two groups have had access to completely separated API endpoints in Altinn.
-The new API will be available to both parties, but with some functions that will normally be used only by one of the groups.
+All new APIs will be available to both groups, but some endpoints that will normally be used only by one of the groups.

 ### Application Owners

-A list of common tasks for an application owner.
+A list of common tasks for an application owner:

-- Query instances for a given application according to status
+- Query instances for a given application according to status or instance owners
 - Create an application instance
 - Upload form data
 - Download form data
-- Confirm successful download
-  - Confirm complete
 - Change process state (workflow)
+- Confirm instance as complete

 ### Application Users

-A list of common tasks for an end user.
+A list of common tasks for an application user:

+- Query instances for themselves or a party they can represent (instance owner)
 - Create an application instance
 - Upload form data
 - Download form data